paul-rogers/drill/drill-yarn/README.md

 and exit.
 That is, while the AM is a persistent process, the client is not.

 A user will start their Drill cluster, then later will want to stop it.
-The Drill cluster is represented by a YARN application, represented by YARN as an "application id" (app id).
+The Drill cluster is a YARN application, represented by YARN with an "application id" (app id).
 To stop a Drill cluster, the client needs the app id assigned to the application at start time.
-While the user can use the -a option to provide it explicitly, it is more convenient to "remember" the app id.
+While the user can use the `-a` option to provide the app id explicitly, it is more convenient for the client to "remember" the app id.
 DoY uses an "app id file" for this purpose.
 This convenience works if the user starts, manages and stops the cluster from a single host.